Skip to content

 Shutterstock

-Interval training is short, powerful exercising and short amounts of rest.
-This type of exercise benefits your cardio as well.
-So, as you bend, stretch, squat, and repeat throughout your plogging, you're giving your workout variety and adding in some additional fitness you'll benefit from.
-According to research published by Harvard Health Publishing, performing 20 minutes of interval training three times each week is a great enhancement to your cardio routine.
+Interval training involves short, powerful bursts of exercise and brief amounts of rest.
+So, as you bend, stretch, squat, and repeat throughout your plogging workout, you're giving your workout variety and adding some additional fitness you'll benefit from.
+Performing 20 minutes of interval training three times each week is a great enhancement to your cardio routine.

-You'll bring your self esteem and confidence to such great heights
+It can bring your self-esteem and confidence to such great heights.

 friends pose for selfie while plogging